zilishen/documentation/content/nginx-one/getting-started copy.md

 Revoking a data plane key will disconnect any NGINX instances that registered using that key from NGINX One.
 {{</note>}}

 ### Install NGINX Agent

+The section is informative but could be more streamlined for clarity and easier navigation, especially for users less familiar with technical procedures.
+Here's a revised version:

+---

+### Install NGINX Agent